-Learn how to draw a cartoon porcupine made from simple basic shapes and effects like the one shown below.
+Learn how to draw a cartoon porcupine made from simple basic shapes and effects like the one shown above.
 I will show you how you can use a simple vector application to enhance a basic illustration and turn it into something even more enjoyable.

 Of course, you might need to have a little bit of experience using a vector software to complete this tutorial.
 Once you are familiar with the techniques used to create this cartoon character, you can use them to create even more beautiful cartoon images! :)